 Gemeentemuseum, The Hague, outstanding 1930s architectural monument.
-World champion in Mondrian & De Stijl
+World champion collection of Mondrian & De Stijl

-The museum collections expanded over the years and now boast 300 works by Mondrian) and much more of other fine and applied art including a very good selection of 19th c art including The Hague School artists, design, and 20th c. design and modern art.
+The museum collections expanded over the years and now boast 300 works by Mondrian) and much more of other fine art and applied art including a very good selection of 19th c objects including The Hague School artists, design, and 20th c. design and modern art.

 I will tall the tale about how the Mondrian collection was acquired by the museum from a very moody and quirky private collector.

 The building was completely designed from bottom to top by master architect Hendrik Berlage, who rose to the occasion, creating the best edifice he ever designed.
 Each wall, tile, colour, door and window frame was made expressly to order in factories.
 The floor plan forms a logical grid.
 Imperceptibly, one experienced a sense of order and harmony.
 Post WW2 the damaged building was in a sorry state, but various renovations have made it a world level edifice with a fabulous contents.

 Presently the holdings are 150.000 works of art, making it a major art museum.
 Apart from De Stijl movement as a core group, the museum holds temporary exhibitions of a wide variety, making repeat visits worth while.